 The best way to match an openwire fed antenna to your transceiver

-is with a SYMMETRICAL MATCHBOX (also called BALANCED MATCHBOX).
+a SYMMETRICAL MATCHBOX (also called BALANCED MATCHBOX).

 In this section I will explain the different symmetrical matchbox technologies in simple terms and share with you my experience, and misfortunes in working with different solutions to this problem.

 On the following pages I will show you some of the matchbox products available on the world market.

 IMPORTANT: Since creating this page many year ago, I have found an alternative way that fundamentally works just as good.
 Read Below*

 * A good, lower cost alternative exists that will work just as well.

 Symmetrical matchboxes offer the optimum means of matching a symmetrical antenna when fed with openwire feedline.
 These matchboxes are built symmetrically throughout the antenna side of the matching circuitry.

 Once the impedance has been matched symmetrically to 50 Ohms, it can easily be converted to unbalanced using a simple 1:1 balun.

 Originally, most symmetrical matchboxes were built using LINK COUPLING.
 There are additional advantages to this type of circuit.
 Besides effeciently matching a broad range of impedances, it also adds a significant amount of bandpass selection on transmit as well as on receive.
 This adds harmonic surpression on transmit and rejects out of band signals on receive, helping to prevent receiver overload.
 For this reason they are sometimes referred to as "FILTER TUNERS".